Violinist & Vocalist

 Violinist and Organizer

-From 2006-2009 I spent much time living in Sicily living in a small town, researching Sicilian music and culture, and performing with a Sicilian popular music group.
-These experiences became the bases of my M.A. thesis at UCLA.
-The following is an example of a Sicilian polka written by one of the members of the group.
+From 2006-2009 I spent much time living in Sicily living in a small town, researching Sicilian music and culture, and performing, touring, and recording with the Sicilian popular music group Carmina Solis.
+These experiences became the foundation of my M.A. thesis at UCLA.
+The following is an example of a Sicilian polka written by one of the members of the group, Socrate Gerona.

 “La Polka di Don Cono” - Summer Outdoor Festival, 2008, Sicily, Italy